 “You are SO INCREDIBLY KIND.
 I am honored and humbled by your generosity.
 I will absolutely share your gifts with my community, and uplift yalls work. doyu sgi boo (thank you sooo much).”

 –Dominique Pearson (they/them), Healer, Herbalist & Cooperative Food Educator

 Before this collective was formed in 2007 to 2014, I provided hot meals to houseless, previously incarcerated, and low-income folks in the park, prioritizing raw salads and whole food distribution.
 In 2009, I began fostering a relationship with Nature specifically harvesting Seeds; using the each one, teach one, legacy methodology.

-Since 2011, our BY US, FOR US grassroots initiative aides and advocates for low-income, genderqueer, People Of Heritage.
+Since 2011, our BY US, FOR US grassroots initiative sustained by Accomplice/Ally engagement aides and advocates for low-income, genderqueer, People Of Culture.

 Nia Solidarity Stipends